tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

  | learn_grains()
 ```

-Train the AE to learn new features from memory
+Train the network to learn new features from memory

+**Returns**:

+  The current average loss from the last training epoch

 <a name="map"></a>
 # map